-The bill amends existing Kansas statutes regarding the licensing requirements for insurance agents and public adjusters, specifically addressing the grounds for denial, suspension, revocation, and renewal of licenses.
-Key provisions include the commissioner’s authority to take action against license holders for various violations, such as providing false information, committing fraud, or failing to comply with legal obligations.
-The bill also introduces specific criteria for the commissioner to consider when evaluating applicants with prior misdemeanor or felony convictions, including the applicant's age at the time of the offense, evidence of rehabilitation, and the seriousness of the conduct.
+The bill amends existing Kansas insurance laws regarding the licensing requirements for insurance agents and public adjusters, specifically addressing the grounds for suspension, revocation, denial of licensure, and licensure renewal.
+Key provisions include the commissioner’s authority to deny or revoke licenses based on various violations, such as providing misleading information, committing fraud, or failing to comply with legal obligations.
+Notably, the bill introduces a new requirement for licensees to respond to inquiries from the commissioner within a specified number of business days.
+Additionally, it establishes criteria for evaluating applicants with prior misdemeanor or felony convictions, focusing on factors such as the applicant's age at the time of the offense and evidence of rehabilitation.

 Statutes affected: As introduced: 40-5510, 40-4909